-A respiratory physician – also known as a thoracic physician or pulmonologist – is a medical doctor with special training and skills in the diagnosis and treatment of lung conditions and diseases.
+Respiratory physicians are medical doctors with special training and skills in the diagnosis and treatment of lung conditions and diseases.

-Respiratory physicians might work with people who have sleep and sleep disorders, but they must do specific training to be certified as sleep physicians.
+Respiratory physicians might work with people who have sleep disorders, but they must do special training to be certified as sleep physicians.

 Why your child might see a respiratory physician

 If your child has breathing problems, he might see a respiratory physician.
-A respiratory physician might also treat other breathing problems caused by asthma, cystic fibrosis, persistent cough, noisy breathing or other lung conditions.
-Respiratory physicians can also help with sleep problems like obstructive sleep apnoea and snoring.
+A respiratory physician might also treat breathing problems related to conditions like asthma, cystic fibrosis, persistent cough and other lung conditions.

 If your child sees a respiratory physician, the physician will examine your child, looking carefully at your child’s growth, heart and lungs.
-The physician might do a test to see how well your child’s lungs are working or an X-ray to find out what’s going on.
+The physician might do a test to see how well your child’s lungs are working or order an X-ray to find out what’s going on.

 The respiratory physician will also work out the best treatment for your child, which might include medication like a puffer.

 Before going to a respiratory physician

-Before seeing a respiratory physician, it’s a good idea to find out some information about the following things:
+Before seeing a respiratory physician, it’s a good idea to find out about the following things:

-- Why you’re going to the respiratory physician: talk with your GP (or the specialist who referred you) about why you need to see a respiratory physician and whether there’s anything you can do while you’re waiting for the appointment.
+- Why you’re going: talk with your GP or the specialist who referred you about why you need to see a respiratory physician.

 - Appointments: do you need to make the appointment, or will the GP make it for you?
 Does the appointment need to be in person, or can it be via telehealth?